 Most two car garage doors have two torsion springs but smaller garage doors may have only one.
-If your garage door has two springs and one of the two breaks, it is safe to say the second spring's life expectancy has just about expired.
-In order to save you from future inconvenience, unsafe garage door practices, damaging your garage door motor, and to save you money having to replace the second spring soon after, we will recommend replacing both springs at the same time.
+If your garage door has two springs and one of the two breaks, it is probable that the second spring's life expectancy will be expiring soon after.
+In order to save you from future inconvenience, unsafe garage door practices, damaging your garage door motor, and to save you money having to replace the second spring soon after, we recommend replacing both springs at the same time.

 High tension springs can and will eventually break after years of service.
 When a spring breaks, it will let out a very loud sound that sounds like a gunshot.
 You may notice that your door seem to be shaky and slow on the way up and falls harder on the way down or your door will not open at all.
 Look at your torsion spring(s) to check for a split in one or more of them.
 If your garage door has a broken spring, do not continue to operate using your garage door opener.
 Continuing to operate your door with a broken spring may cause damage to your garage door motor or other parts.
 Give us a call to have them replaced.
 These springs are under extreme tension and attempting to adjust or replace garage door springs without any experience can result in severe injury and leave your door in an unsafe condition if it is not done by a trained and skilled professional.